 Get your schema tags right to reap AMP benefits

 AMPs with structured data can appear in a carousel of stories in search results.
 This means having the right schema tags would make your content more visible in the Google search news carousel.
 Not implementing schema tags will leave your AMPs with standard blue links in the search results.

 The amalgamation of video and blogging has proved to be a game-changer in the content industry and it will continue to woo millions in the imminent future, too.
 So do companies need to take vlogging seriously?
 The answer is pretty clear from the statistics – businesses using videos grow 49% faster in terms of revenue than organizations without videos.

 One of the pioneers was moz.com, who started hosting Whiteboard Friday, where every Friday they started uploading vlog posts on new topics, techniques, updates, and trends related to inbound marketing by Rand Fishkin (co-founder of Moz.com).
 This not only helped in building trustworthiness but also helped Moz gain more visibility, traffic and lower the bounce rate on the website.

 From reliable data, Q&As and research, customer testimonials and knowledge vlogs can be created by brands to generate more leads.

 Artificial Intelligence for engaging, nurturing and offering service to the customers

-With Apple’s Siri, Microsoft’s Cortana and others, companies have started investing heavily into AI and after the launch of Facebook’s new bot engine for messenger (launched in Apr’16), Google is also launching the Google Assistant technology which is based on the two-way communication channel.
+With Apple’s Siri, Microsoft’s Cortana and others, companies have started investing heavily in AI and after the launch of Facebook’s new bot engine for messenger (launched in Apr’16), Google is also launching the Google Assistant technology which is based on the two-way communication channel.

 Google is currently using an algorithm called Google RankBrain that controls the results appearing on Google SERP and their ranking positions.
 It is considered as one of the most important signals for a search query.